NatashaHull/TextGenerator/README.md

 This started as a very simple 2-gram text generator app.
 I then turned it into a web application using Sinatra and Redis hosted on Heroku.
 Once I knew everything worked, but started to worry about the coherence of most of the results I was getting, I decided to change my text generator from a 2-gram text generator, to a 3-gram text generator.
 From there, I created a server on AWS using Elastic Beanstalk to host the 3-gram text generator app.
 Lastly, I jazzed it up a little by allowing users to select the philosophers who contribute to their generated text by adding a merge method and merging the necessary philosophers together and added some css and a nice background.

 #2-gram Text Generation
 After considering several different options, I settled on creating a simple hash table for generating text.
-I parsed the text to remove most of the whitespace and separate out punctuation so it would be seperable from the rest of the text.
+I parsed the text to remove most of the whitespace and separate out punctuation so it would be added separately to the hash.
 For the table, I made all of the keys the preceding word.
 For example, the string `"Early to bed and early to rise, makes a man healthy, wealthy, and wise."` would be parsed into the following hash
 ```ruby
 {
   "." => ["Early"],